-Ahmadiyya Muslim Community UK
+The Ahmadiyya Muslim Community UK National Peace Symposium

-The Founder of the Ahmadiyya Muslim Community
+The Ahmadiyya Muslim Community

 The Ahmadiyya Muslim community was founded in 1889 by Hazrat Mirza Ghulam Ahmad (1835-1908) of Qadian, India.
 He claimed to be the expected reformer of the latter days and the awaited one of the world’s religions (the Messiah and Mahdi of the latter days).
 His mission was to revive the peaceful teachings of Islam and engender in people’s hearts the love of God and the duty to serve mankind.